The Okapi Fund for Nature Conservation in the Democratic Republic of Congo

 - Geographic Focus: Projects must be in or directly support DRC's protected areas system

-- Primary Beneficiaries: Garamba and Kahuzi-Biega National Parks remain the initial priority areas
+- Primary Beneficiaries: Garamba and Kahuzi-Biega National Parks are the initial priority areas

 - Social Integration: Projects should consider social aspects and rural economy alongside conservation goals